laanp/Icarus_Mods/README.md

 - Right-mouse button click to bring up Custom Options menu:
   - Allows 700, 800, or 900 unit jump heights, along with double or triple jump option.
   - An option to clear all nearby vegetation - within a specified adjustable radius, until next reload
-  - Allows temporary removal of all nearby caveworms (until next spawn time)
+  - Allows temporary removal of all nearby caveworms (until next spawn time) - Only works in single player mode
   - An option to put out all fires (does not work currently)
   - An option to leave via dropshop from anywhere.